Guides

 As you switch between Rails HTML controller requests, you will only load the HTML and you will not reload JavaScript and stylesheets.
 This definitely can make an app perform better, even if the JavaScript and stylesheets are cached by the browser, as they will still require parsing.

-2. You are using one JS and one CSS file throughout your app.
+2. Use one JS and one CSS file throughout your app.
 Otherwise, you will have to figure out how best to handle multiple JS and CSS files throughout the app given Turbolinks.

 2. You want to do code splitting to minimize the JavaScript loaded.